jsmmr/ruby_table_structure/README.md

 end
 ```

-If you want to convert CSV character code, see the code below.
+If you want to convert CSV character code, you do so within block of `write` method.
 ```ruby
 File.open('sample.csv', 'w') do |f|
   writer.write(items, to: CSV.new(f)) do |row_values|